darkfeline/dantalian/doc/user/names.rst

 File Renaming Algorithm
 -----------------------

-When dantalian needs to add a file to a directory (e.g., when renaming or tagging), it will attempt to use the name of the file directly.
+When Dantalian needs to add a file to a directory (e.g., when renaming or tagging), it will attempt to use the name of the file directly.
 If it runs into a filename/path conflict, it will then attempt to generate a new name using the algorithm described below::